daviddwlee84/LeetCode/README.md

 * Catagory
   * `Catagory1, Catagory2, ...`
-  * Usually record in Data Structure.
-(The Algorithm strategy will be noted in the Method field)
+  * Usually record in (input data) Data Structure.
+(The Algorithm (and additional/special Data Structrue) strategy will be noted in the Method field)
   * Code will be put in the main catagory folder (i.e. the first one).
   * Some catagory may be the Related Topic tags marked by LeetCode.
   * (Add Pattern 0~4 in brackets)